4 Contemplative Meditation Techniques You Need To Experience

 - In Buddhism is is the Dhyana method.

 To be a spiritualist implies seeking the divine.
-And most spiritualists enjoy contemplating the divine.
+And most spiritualists enjoy meditating and contemplating on the divine.

-A way to go further in this contemplation is to seek oneness with the divine.
+A way to go further in this contemplation technique is to seek oneness with the divine.
 We do this by either focusing on a representation of divinity (a statue of a deity, such as a Buddha statue; or a sacred passage, a religious image etc.) or by focusing on the way we think and feel about that divinity.
 This can become quite a deep contemplation technique.

-The latter technique is slightly trickier.
-In this technique, we bring the deity to mind.
-We then observe how our mind conceives of that deity (whether it be by a mental image, a specific feeling or a mental sound).
-Finally, we focus the mind on this conception, such that we will be meditating on the way our mind conceives of divinity.
+Go further with this contemplation-meditation by bringing to mind your deity and observing how the mind conceives of that deity (whether it be by a mental image, a specific feeling or a mental sound).
+Finally, focus the mind on this conception, such that we will be meditating on the way our mind conceives of divinity.

 This is one of the most rewarding contemplative meditation techniques.
 It brings us into contact with the sacred in a way many people have never experienced.